Luthaf/rascaline/docs/src/devdoc/how-to/new-calculator.rst

 Depending on the representation you are working with, you should write tests that check the fundamental properties of this representation.
-For example, for our geometric moments representation, the first moment (with order 0) should always be the number of neighbor of the current species over the total number of neighbors.
+For example, for our geometric moments representation, the first moment (with order 0) should always be the number of neighbor of the current atomic type over the total number of neighbors.
 A test checking this property would look like this:

 .. literalinclude:: ../../../../rascaline/src/tutorials/moments/moments.rs
    :language: rust